ThroughPut-Marketing-Repos/EKIS-OpenSource/docs/knowledge_base/volume-verifier.md

 Errors from exchange clients are normalised so user-facing responses avoid leaking implementation details.

+## Duplicate UID handling

+`src/services/verificationService.js` persists the outcome of successful verifications in the `verified_users` table.
+Some exchanges occasionally resend the same verification payload in quick succession, which can surface a `SequelizeUniqueConstraintError` even after the application checks for an existing record.
+The service now treats those database-level validation errors as a signal that the UID already exists.
+When encountered, it reloads the persisted entry, confirms that the identity fields (`telegramId`, `discordUserId`, and `userId`) do not conflict with the incoming request, and returns the stored record.
+If a mismatch is detected, the helper raises a `VerifiedUserConflictError` so the bot can inform the requester that another account already claimed the UID.

+This approach keeps the verification flow resilient during race conditions while still preventing account takeovers when the cached identifiers differ.

 ## Exchange integrations

 The bot ships with dedicated helpers for several partner programmes.
 These classes live under